You Might Consider Brainspotting if You:

 What is Brainspotting therapy for?

-• Struggle with anxiety, stress, or trauma
+• Feel stuck in patterns of anxiety, stress, or trauma

-• Haven't seen improvement with talk therapy
+• Haven’t found relief through traditional talk therapy

-• Desire a more profound healing experience
+• Are seeking a deeper, more embodied healing experience

 • Fears and phobias